CP1404/Practicals/prac_05/README.md

 1. Commit your changes making sure to add any new files that you created today.
-    You have already created and switched to the \'feedback\' branch so your commits will go only to this branch.
+    You have already created and switched to the 'feedback' branch so your commits will go only to this branch.

 2. Open the repository in a web browser and you should see a notice